 For camping or for avid picnickers (yes, it’s a real word), I like the Ciao!
 Baby portable high chair.
 This high chair simply folds like a camping chair, so it’s great for car travel.
 Each chair has a tray, cup holder and a seat strap.
 It can be used up to 3 years (in theory), but the leg holes are on the smaller side.
 If your baby has some cute, chunky thighs… it won’t last as long.

-My pick is the Summer Infant Pop ‘N Play Portable Playard with the canopy so you don’t have to worry about the evil, evil sun.
+My pick is the Summer Infant Pop ‘N Play Portable Playard.
+You can also get the Deluxe version which includes a canopy (~ $119), so you don’t have to worry about the evil, evil sun.
 The playard is big enough for your multiples to fit in together and still have room to play.